 What was once a desk job tied to local newspapers or news stations has become a trade that can be done from anywhere with a smartphone or computer.
 Gone are the typewriters and camcorders; journalists today are expected to be multi-faceted and possess skills from reporting to photography to audio to video.
 Journalists have more resources and information at their fingertips than ever, though deciding what’s true and reputable in a flood of perspectives presents new challenges.
 Furthermore, the potential audience for journalistic and editorial writing has exploded.
 Information can now reach exponentially more people via social media and websites.

 Nursing used to be a job that had more to do with your gender than your level of education.
 For so much of the 20th century, female nurses reported to male doctors who made the decisions about a patient’s healthcare.
 The history of nursing in America is synonymous aiding wounded soldiers on the battlefield or traveling from home to home tending to sick patients.
 This career was generally made up of women, with a job description consisting of cleaning up and looking after sick patients.
 In the modern era, nursing is a highly reputable field that requires years of schooling.
-Men and women both excel in the nursing profession and are increasingly knowledgable about medical procedures and the science behind treatment.
+Men and women both excel in the nursing profession and are increasingly knowledgeable about medical procedures and the science behind the treatment.

 Chefs used to be culinary masters who were hidden in the back of the restaurant cooking and cooking alone.
 Lately, chefs have stepped away from the hot stove a bit and into the cultural spotlight.
 Now, we see them as judges on competitive cooking shows, helping aspiring cooks and bakers reach new heights.
-They have also taken their recipes into branding via personalized cook books and Instagram accounts.
+They have also taken their recipes into branding via personalized cookbooks and Instagram accounts.
 While running a restaurant is no simple task, chefs have even become savvy in finding ways to monetize their work.
 Some have created lines of products that the every-day person can utilize in their homes.
 This career has become an ideal choice for the cook who’s also a willing entrepreneur.

 Models in 2017 aren’t dependent on someone else allowing them up on the runway.
 Posting pictures on social media and garnering a big following is the millennial’s new take on this long-standing career path.
 Instagram has become a platform where taking pictures and posting them online can be a sustainable career track.
 In fact, most Instagram models are paid per post, garnering a substantial income through sponsorship and product placement.
-Working with brands and promoting products has always been essential in modeling, but the connections, the scheduling and the hours are now the model’s to decide.
+Working with brands and promoting products has always been essential in modeling, but the connections, the scheduling, and the hours are now the model’s to decide.